leapt/core-bundle/README.md

 **type:** boolean **default:** true

 When true, will display a checkbox allowing users to ask for the deletion of the current file.
-When checked, on form submission, the field data will be replaced by an instance of Snowcap\CoreBundle\File\CondemnedFile.
-It is up to you to process that Condemned file instance (unless you use the SnowcapCoreBundle FileSubscriber).
+When checked, on form submission, the field data will be replaced by an instance of Leapt\CoreBundle\File\CondemnedFile.
+It is up to you to process that Condemned file instance (unless you use the LeaptCoreBundle FileSubscriber).

 ##### delete_label
 **type:** string **default:** null